dreamerslab/jquery.secret/README.md

       }
     });

-> basicly you can store anything you want
+> basicly you can store anything you want.

 ### Namespace
 `$.secret()` has 1 layer namespace support.
 With large application we might need to split our code into modules.